GenieFramework/Genie.jl/README.md

 SearchLight represents the "M" part in Genie's MVC architecture.

 Let's begin by adding SearchLight to our Genie app.
 All Genie apps manage their dependencies in their own environment, through their `Project.toml` and `Manifest.toml` files.
-So you need to make sure that you're in `pkg> ` shell mode first and that our books up project is loaded.
+So you need to make sure that you're in `pkg> ` shell mode first and that our books project is loaded.
 You do this by running `pkg> activate .` in the root folder of the app.
 Next, we add SearchLight:
 ```julia
 pkg> add https://github.com/essenciary/SearchLight.jl
 ```